JavadZahrabi/application/README.md

 # How to Model Your Gitops Environments

 This is a very simple web application that gets configuration from environment variables and prints them out.
+You might want to see the [deployment repository as well.](https://github.com/JavadZahrabi/gitops-environment-promotion_02)

 This sample project is deliberately simplified to illustrate the core concepts, events and issues.
 It is a fictitious cloud-native microservice project that uses the Scrum approach model.